Feedback Vertex Set and Even Cycle Transversal for H-Free Graphs: Finding Large Block Graphs: Hardness Results for Even Cycle Transversal on -Free Graphs

 In this section we prove that subject to a number of unsolved cases, the complexity of {\sc Even Cycle Transversal} for $H$-free graphs coincides with the one for {\sc Feedback Vertex Set.}

-{\bf $\mathbf{CMSO_2}$ and Even Cycle Transversal.} \emph{Monadic Second-Order Logic} ($\mathsf{MSO}_2$) over graphs consists of formulas with vertex variables, edge variables, vertex set variables, and edge set variables, quantifiers, and standard logic operators.
-We also have a predicate $\mathsf{inc}(v,e)$, indicating that the vertex $v$ belongs to the edge $e$. \emph{Counting Monadic Second-Order Logic} ($\mathsf{CMSO}_2$) is an extension of $\mathsf{MSO}_2$ which allows atomic formulas of the form $|X|\equiv p\bmod q$, where $X$ is a set variable and $0\leq p<q$ are integers.

-Abrishami et al.~\cite[Theorems~5.3 and~7.3]{ACPRS21} proved that for any fixed $\mathsf{CMSO}_2$ formula $\Phi$ and any constant $t$, the following problem is polynomial-time solvable: given a $P_5$-free graph $G$ with weight function $\wei: V(G) \to \Q^+$, find a maximum-weight set $X \subseteq V(G)$, such that $G[X]$ is of treewidth at most $t$ and satisfies~$\Phi$.
-This immediately yields a polynomial-time algorithm for \textsc{Feedback Vertex Set} in $P_5$-free graphs: just take $t=1$ and a trivial formula $\Phi$ that is satisfied for all graphs (see also ~\cite{ACPRS21}).

-A similar argument can also be applied for {\sc Even Cycle Transversal}.
-First, note that every odd cactus has treewidth at most 2.
-Hence, it remains to show an appropriate $\mathsf{CMSO}_2$ formula~$\Phi$ that enforces $G[X]$ to be an odd cactus.
-We will again look from the complementary perspective: we need to say that $G[X]$ has no even cycle.
-For this, it is enough to say that there is no set $E'$ of edges in $G[X]$, such that: (i) each vertex of $X$ is incident to 0 or 2 edges from $E'$, (ii) the edges from $E'$ induce a connected subgraph of $G[X]$, and (iii) the number of edges in $E'$ is even.
-Properties (i) and (ii) are easily expressible in $\mathsf{MSO}_2$, see~\cite[Section~7.4]{CFKLMPPS15}, and property (iii) is expressed by the formula $|E'| \equiv 0 \pmod 2$, which is allowed in $\mathsf{CMSO}_2$.
-This immediately yields the following corollary. \begin{corollary} is polynomial-time solvable for $P_5$-free graphs. \end{corollary}

-Finally, the problem of finding a maximum-weight subset that induces a constant-treewidth graph satisfying some fixed $\mathsf{CMSO}_2$ formula can be solved in \emph{quasipolynomial time} for $P_r$-free graphs, for any fixed $r$~\cite{GLPPR21}.
-This implies a quasipolynomial-time algorithm for \textsc{Feedback Vertex Set} and {\sc Even Cycle Transversal} for $H$-free graphs if $H$ is a linear forest.

-{\bf Hardness Results.} An {\it odd cycle factor} of a graph $G$ is a set of odd cycles such that every vertex of $G$ belongs to exactly one of them.
+An {\it odd cycle factor} of a graph $G$ is a set of odd cycles such that every vertex of $G$ belongs to exactly one of them.
 The {\sc Odd Cycle Factor} problem, which asks if a graph has an odd cycle factor, is known to be \NP-complete~\cite{Vo79}.
 The {\it line graph} $L(G)$ of a graph $G=(V,E)$ has vertex set $E$ and an edge between two distinct vertices $e$ and $f$ if and only if $e$ and $f$ share an end-vertex in $G$.

-The proof of our next result is somewhat similar to a proof for {\sc Odd Cycle Transversal} of~\cite{CHJMP18} but uses some different arguments as well.
+The proof of our next result for line graphs is somewhat similar to a proof for {\sc Odd Cycle Transversal} of~\cite{CHJMP18} but uses some different arguments as well.

 \begin{theorem} is \NP-complete for line graphs. \end{theorem}